-The water boiling from the kettle seems too loud, taking too much time, attracting too much attention.
+The water boiling in the kettle seems too loud, taking too much time, attracting too much attention.
 To who or what I do not know but I do not like it.
 I flip my phone in the air one more time to ease the nerves that do not let me go Continue reading

 Every night when I was young, my father used to tell me stories.
 Stories about monsters living in our world, lurking in the dark, looking for new prey to catch.
 Naive people, too irresponsible, foolish to listen to their parents, acting courageous and venture into the night, trying to find if the stories were true or not.
 Continue reading